javalosp/local_LLM/readme.md

 python main.py --query_file question.txt
 ```

-The script will then load the documents, create or load the vector store, initialize the LLM, and generate an answer based on your query and the provided context.
+The script will then load the documents, create or load the vector store, initialise the LLM, and generate an answer based on your query and the provided context.

 #### Interactive Notebook
 For experimentation and debugging, you can use the llm_notebook.ipynb.
 It contains the same pipeline logic broken down into cells, allowing you to inspect each step of the process.